 The first factor you want to consider is top pay certification, awarded by the National Transportation Institute indicating a company meets a three-part qualification.
-Qualifications include providing top tier pay, job security, retirement options, and health and wellness coverage.
+Qualifications include providing top-tier pay, job security, retirement options, and health and wellness coverage.
 Each qualification is reviewed annually.
-A carrier must rank the top 10% of driver income potential to meet the top pay certification.
+A carrier must rank in the top 10% of driver income potential to meet the top pay certification.
 An important ranking factor is carrier stability, an indicator of a driver’s job security.

-Barr-Nunn Transportation has been recognized as a top pay certified carrier for over 15 years.
+Barr-Nunn Transportation has been recognized as a top-pay-certified carrier for over 15 years.

 Do They Have a Practical Mileage Pay Program?

 Experienced truckers like to benefit from performance and productivity metrics.
 Some carriers let drivers earn additional money for things like miles driven, fuel economy, and on-time deliveries.
 It is a more accurate assessment of your actual miles driven and awards your hard work more fairly.

 Barr-Nunn pays based on practical miles.
 Plus, we have we call Band Pay, which applies to Solo Truck Drivers, who are paid by the mile.
 Based on loads of 550 miles or less, there can be additional compensation for shorter loads.